 Most of the times the mac drives are formatted with an EFI system partition.
 This is secure than the simple partition and you can’t right click and format the drive.
 To format such a partition, you have to go through a complete wipe out of your hard drive.
 If your Mac drive has an EFI partition, follow the steps to format it:

-Go to device management window – As explained in the above section.
+- Go to the device management window – As explained in the above section.

-Locate your drive partition which has Mac format file system.
+- Locate your drive partition which has a Mac format file system.

-Type select disk <disk number> and press Enter
+- Type select disk <disk name> and press Enter

 Assign NTFS File System